 - Please contact the IPA (Helen Goddard | 020 7201 8224 | email@example.com) if you require an alternative payment mechanism and IPA shall decide (in its sole discretion) whether it can agree to accept payment by the alternative method proposed.
 The IPA reserves the right to disqualify the entry if the corresponding fees are not received in full.

 - For the avoidance of doubt, entry fees paid in respect of entries which are subsequently disqualified will not be refunded.

-- The Awards submission form requires a personal statements of no more than 500 words detailing how you:
+- The Awards submission form requires a personal statement of c.
+500 words (3,500 characters maximum) detailing how you: